7 Best At Home Physical Therapy Exercises To Maximize Recovery

 • Addressing age-related medical issues

-Whether you hurt yourself in a fall or while playing sports, injuries are an unfortunate part of life, and without a doubt, they make life difficult for a while.
-In the case of sports-related injuries, a sports rehab program can help athletes manage pain, rebuild their strength, and prevent permanent damage.
+Whether you hurt yourself in a fall or while playing sports, injuries are an unfortunate part of life, and without a doubt, they challenge us both mentally and physically.
+In the case of sports-related injuries, a sports rehab program can help an athlete manage pain, rebuild their strength, prevent permanent damage, and most importantly, help them get back to the field/court/track faster.

-If you live in the Main Line Philadelphia area, you can simply book an appointment with our Ardmore physical therapy office to help you with physical therapy at home exercises.
-All you need is a conducive space for exercise, mats, bands, wobble boards, and other small exercise equipment.
+If you live in the Main Line Philadelphia area, you can simply book an appointment with our Ardmore physical therapy office to help you with physical therapy at-home exercises.
+All you need is a conducive space for exercise, mats, bands, and other small exercise equipment.

 How To Do It Correctly